 #3 Fire Hazards

-Even if you’ve been smart enough to cover your generator, you could still be in danger.
+You could still be in danger even if you’ve been smart enough to cover your generator.
 Without sufficient ventilation, generators won’t get enough airflow to work effectively and may even catch fire.

-Similarly, storing fuel too close to the generator or overloading are also potential fire hazards.
-Having the a car fire extinguisher nearby can help reduce the damage, but it won’t do much in terms of eliminating risk.
+Similarly, storing fuel too close to the generator or overloading are potential fire hazards.
+A car fire extinguisher nearby can help reduce the damage, but it won’t do much in eliminating risk.

-Although you can leave a portable generator in the rain if you’re not using it, exposure to the elements will mean more maintenance and more potential problems in the long run, which is why we recommend either buying or building a cover for your backup generator.
+Although you can leave a portable generator in the rain if you’re not using it, exposure to the elements will mean more maintenance and more potential problems in the long run.
+This is why we recommend buying or building a cover for your backup generator.

 3 Tips On How To Run A Generator Safely

 Generators use fuel to produce a powerful voltage, making them potentially dangerous machines, especially when there’s lots of water around.
 To prevent damage to your generator and yourself, keep the following generator safety tips in mind: